Ciao is a producer of Italian Gastronomic Specialties in Yangon, Myanmar since 2006.

 They use only natural preservative and the products are free from coloring agents.
 Proudly made by following traditional Italian recipes.

-We are excited to bring their excellent buffalo milk cheeses to our CSA members!
+We are excited to bring their fresh handmade pasta to our CSA members!

 From the producer-